mozilla/application-services/docs/howtos/adding-a-new-component.md

         * `Generated/`
           * Generated Swift code will be written into this directory.

+### Adding your component to the Carthage Megazord
+> **NOTE** *We are close to removing Carthage support completely from our repository.
+For any new components please move on to the next section on adding your component to the [Swift Package Manager megazord](#including-the-component-in-the-swift-package-manager-megazord).*

 Edit `megazords/ios/MozillaAppServices.h` and add an import line for your component,
 like: